Shoukhin1803078/My-research-/README.md

     PEFT method: LoRA

 ### Fine Tuning result:
-I have gathered a set of operational metrics.
+Here the comparison table for this dataset.

 ![Screenshot 2024-03-13 200614](https://github.com/Shoukhin1803078/My-research-/assets/62458402/633e98c1-050b-4798-b4b2-75b8455bb0d4)

 ### Observation:

-From my evaluation code and result (https://github.com/Shoukhin1803078/My-research-/blob/main/BDMLI.ipynb) we can say that,
+From my evaluation [code and result](https://github.com/Shoukhin1803078/My-research-/blob/main/BDMLI.ipynb) we can say that,

   -  As Llama2–7b is a smaller than gemma-7b so it is faster to fintune .
   -  Llama2 shows better training loss on this finetuning task.
 Llama2 fits the finetuning data a lot better, but it may also subject to overfitting faster as training epochs increase)
   -  Llama2 outperforms in terms of loading and responding
   -  Llama2 responses a bit faster than Gemma.
 The response time highly depends on the number of generated tokens.
 The longer the response, the slower the inference.
 For my example questions tested on NVIDIA A10G 24G, inference time spans from 0.2s to 40s.

+## Architectral Comparison between LLAMA2 and Other Models

-- **Capability for Text Analysis Tasks**: The Llama2 model has demonstrated state-of-the-art performance on tasks such as text generation, sentiment analysis, and question answering, aligning with the objectives of the "News Category Dataset".
+- **Capability for Text Analysis Tasks**: The Llama2 model has clearly demonstrated state-of-the-art performance on tasks such as text generation, sentiment analysis and question answering aligning with the objectives of the "News Category Dataset".
-- **Availability and Accessibility**: The Llama2 model is available on Kaggle and can be easily accessed for experimentation and fine-tuning.
+- **Availability and Accessibility**: The Llama2 model is available on Kaggle and we can be easily accessed for experimentation and fine-tuning.
 - **Model Architecture and Training :** LLaMA-2 have an architecture or training approach that is particularly well-suited for understanding and condensing text.
 This could involve more effective ways of capturing the essence of a text and reproducing it succinctly.

 - **Training Data :** The datasets used for training LLaMA-2 could include a wide variety of texts that make it more proficient in summarization,text catagory tasks.
 If these datasets are more diverse or comprehensive in the context of summarization, this could give LLaMA-2 an edge.